 Fair weather is the friend of all.

 Sheep shearing.
-Lambs given worm dose vaccinations and footbaths.
+Lambs are given worm dose vaccinations and footbaths.

 Irrigate potatoes to encourage growth and ‘filling out’.
 Irrigation of other crops as required (especially market garden crops).